-Inspection activities related to construction site erosion control were performed during the reporting period.
-A total of two SWPPPs and one Erosion and Sediment Control Plan was reviewed.
+Inspection activities related to construction site erosion control were not performed during the reporting period as there were no projects requiring a SWPPP.

 5.4 Industrial and Commercial Inspections

 Boise State University does not perform inspections of this nature and defers to the respective agency with appropriate jurisdictional authority to inspect and enforce ordinances for industrial and commercial dischargers.